The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Introduction

 where the Riemann--Hurwitz theorem imposes $rb = 2g-2+ \ell (\mu) + d$.

-Spin Hurwitz numbers do not allow even order ramification index.
-Hence, simple ramifications must be skipped as base case, and the first natural oddly ramified instance is given by the $3$-completed cycles\footnote{The presence of completed cycles for even the simplest case is in contrast to the non-spin case, which features simple ramifications.
-This complicates the operator formalism considerably.}.
-An ELSV-type formula for these numbers appears in \cite[equation~(9.24)]{GKL21} and features a double Hodge class as integrand\footnote{What appears \textit{op. cit.} is a complete family of ELSV formulae for $(r+1)$-completed cycles spin Hurwitz number for any even $r$.
+Spin Hurwitz numbers do not allow even-order ramification index.
+Hence, simple ramifications must be skipped as base case, and the first natural oddly ramified instance is given by the $3$-completed cycles.
+The presence of completed cycles for even the simplest case is in contrast to the non-spin case, which features simple ramifications.
+This complicates the operator formalism considerably, and new strategies must be adopted (especially in \cref{sec:dH:operator:form}) to achieve the desired results.
+An ELSV-type formula for $3$-completed cycles spin Hurwitz numbers appears in \cite[equation~(9.24)]{GKL21} and features a double Hodge class as integrand\footnote{What appears op. cit. is a complete family of ELSV formulae for $(r+1)$-completed cycles spin Hurwitz number for any even $r$.
 Here we only recall the one for $r = 2$, which is much simpler than the general one.
 This family of ELSV formulae is proposed and proved to be equivalent to the Eynard--Orantin topological recursion for the corresponding Hurwitz numbers in \cite{GKL21}.
-Then, Alexandrov--Shadrin \cite{AS21} proved the topological recursion statement, hence proving the ELSV formulae under discussion for any $r$.}:
+Then, Alexandrov--Shadrin \cite{AS23} proved the topological recursion statement, hence proving the ELSV formulae under discussion for any $r$.}:

-The virtual localisation analysis of the equivariant spin Gromov--Witten invariants of $(\P^1, \mc{O}(-1))$ leaves some freedom in lifting the equivariant structure to $ \mc{O}(-1)$: the weights of the representation at the fibres are only restricted to differ by $1$.
-We use polynomiality of the localised class to make a symmetric choice of weights, which shows that the double Hodge class of the above ELSV-type formula is exactly what is needed for the match: one Hodge class arises from the virtual fundamental class, the other from the top Chern class appearing in \cref{eqn:locsplit}.
+The virtual localisation analysis of the equivariant spin GW invariants of $\P^1$ with its unique spin structure $\mc{O}(-1))$ leaves some freedom in lifting the equivariant structure to $\mc{O}(-1)$: the weights of the representation at the fibres are only restricted to differ by $1$.
+We use polynomiality of the localised class to make a (non-standard but symmetric) choice of weights, which shows that the double Hodge class in the above ELSV-type formula is exactly what is needed for the match: one Hodge class arises from the virtual fundamental class, the other from the top Chern class appearing in \cref{eqn:locsplit}.

-Using this ELSV-type formula to write the spin Gromov--Witten invariants as a quadratic expression in spin Hurwitz numbers, we can then re-express them as a product of vacuum expectation values in the neutral fermion Fock space.
+Using this ELSV-type formula to write the spin GW invariants as a quadratic expression in spin Hurwitz numbers, we can then re-express them as a product of vacuum expectation values in the neutral fermion Fock space.
 That shape can then be manipulated to obtain a single vacuum expectation value, which reduces to spin Hurwitz numbers in the non-equivariant limit to establish~\cref{thm:spin:GW:H:P1:intro}.